 We know exercise helps with anxiety, however, girls are often concerned with how they look and they can be put off sport by a fear of looking silly.
 Surfing is different.
 Ms Barter says, “What I see with surfing is that they don’t care.
 They aren’t worried about how they look or with bringing each other down.
 Instead, they are constantly laughing, smiling and pumping each other up.”

 For most of Ms Barter’s girls, surfing is a completely new skill set.
 It isn’t something they have done as a child or throughout school.
 It’s also really challenging.
 There are tides, current, and weather patterns to study.
 They have to really focus.
 There is no time for thinking about exams or friendship problems.

 Physically the girls develop great core strength very quickly.
 Their fitness levels go up and that gives them extra confidence.
 They feel good in their bodies.

 Ms Barter is most struck by the chatter in the bus after a morning surf session.
 The kids are energised and happy and ready to face the day.
 They are focused and calm.
 “There is something special about surfing.
 The connection you have with the ocean and the soothing abilities it has is something I not only witness in lessons with my students, but personally too. “

 That soothing quality is now the subject of research in Western Australia’s South West.
-Recently four schools have been participating in a 6 week trial to see if surfing can positively affect students who are struggling.
-Some of the students have learning difficulties, other have Down syndrome or foetal alcohol syndrome.
+Recently four schools have been participating in a 6-week trial to see if surfing can positively affect students who are struggling.
+Some of the students have learning difficulties, others have Down syndrome or foetal alcohol syndrome.
 All find engagement at school problematic.
-The program is being run by University of Rhode Island graduate student Kelli Hingerton.
+The program is being run by the University of Rhode Island graduate student Kelli Hingerton.

 Anecdotally, the teachers of these students have seen a big improvement in the students’ sense of wellbeing and in their confidence and resilience.
 They have become more focused at school and more engaged in their work.
 Ms Hingerton has also measured increases in the students’ core strength, balance and coordination.